sstalle/php7cc/CONTRIBUTING.md

 ## Documenting your work
 You SHOULD write documentation for the code you add.
+You SHOULD document your changes for the end users in CHANGELOG.md file.

 Also, please, write [commit messages that make sense](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).